 In July 2023, we executed a Material Transfer Agreement, or MTA, with Eli Lilly and Company, or Eli Lilly.
 As part of the MTA, we and Eli Lilly agreed to perform research and development activities to generate up to three ASOs in accordance with a prescribed workplan.
 For the year ended December 31, 2023, we received \$0.4 million from Eli Lilly related to the MTA.
 We and Eli Lilly are jointly overseeing the research and development activities under the MTA.
-During the six months ended June 30, 2024 and the year ended December 31, 2023, we recorded \$0.2 million and \$0.5 million, respectively, as a reduction in research and development expense in the consolidated statement of operations and comprehensive loss.
-Additionally, we had an unbilled receivable of \$0.1 million recorded within prepaid expenses and other current assets on our consolidated balance sheet as of June 30, 2024 and December 31, 2023.
+During the year ended December 31, 2023, we recorded \$0.5 million as a reduction in research and development expense in the consolidated statement of operations and comprehensive loss.
+Additionally, we had an unbilled receivable of \$0.1 million recorded within prepaid expenses and other current assets on our consolidated balance sheet as of December 31, 2023.